-In focusing on these four areas, we'll consider the roles we play, the skills we have and need, and the processes available to us for doing the work.
-The intensive on-line experience will make use of in-person instruction and conversation, video inputs, personal action and reflection, paired and plenary discussion, demonstration/presentation and a sampling of non-traditional forms of learning and integration (e.g. arts-based methods, play, music/rhythm, etc.).
+In focusing on these four areas, we'll consider the values that inform our actions, the roles we play, the skills we have and need, and the processes available to us for doing the work.
+The course will make use of in-person instruction and conversation, video inputs, personal action and reflection, paired and plenary discussion, demonstration/presentation and a sampling of non-traditional forms of learning and integration (e.g arts-based methods, play, music/rhythm, etc).
 We will also plan and practice (as appropriate) selected strategies for structuring conversations and decision-making.
-Course participants will strengthen their abilities to understand and manage self, attend to self/communal care, and assess appropriateness of action.
+Course participants will strengthen their abilities to understand and manage self, attend to self & community care, and assess appropriateness of action.
 And in this unusual time globally, we will practice and reflect on physical, intellectual, emotional, social and spiritual elements of well-being and growth.
-This course is being offered for 3 graduate academic credits.
-It cannot be taken for reduced credit or as training.